AI Automation for Small Businesses: How to Reduce Daily Repetitive Work

 Before automation, a staff member checks the inbox, downloads invoice attachments, opens each invoice, copies supplier name, invoice number, date, and amount, updates Excel, and sends a summary to the manager.

-After automation, the AI workflow checks incoming invoice emails, extracts key invoice details, updates a structured list, flags missing or unusual information, and sends a summary for approval.
-The manager still makes the final decision, but the manual preparation work is reduced.
+With automation, the AI workflow checks incoming invoice emails, extracts key invoice details, updates a structured list, flags missing or unusual information, and sends a summary for approval.
+The manager still makes the final decision.
+The team spends less time preparing the file.

 Common Mistakes to Avoid

-• Do not remove human approval from finance, HR, or customer-sensitive decisions too early.
+• Keep human approval in finance, HR, and customer-sensitive decisions.

 How GRITC Can Help